 The Thomas More College of Liberal Arts was founded to provide a solid education in the liberal arts, a Catholic education for students of all faiths, united in the quest for what is true, good, and beautiful.
 It pursues this mission by seeking wisdom and sharing it joyfully with the world.

-The College holds that every human life, from the moment of inception until natural death, is sacred because the human person has been willed for its own sake in the image and likeness of the living and holy God.
-The human and his endeavors are worthy of our regard, interest, and study.
-Humanity and the capacity of the human person is seen most clearly when viewed under the eye of eternity and under the light of Revelation.
+The College holds that every human life, from the moment of conception until natural death, is sacred because the human person has been willed for his own sake in the image and likeness of the living and holy God.
+Man and his endeavors are worthy of our regard, interest, and study.
+Humanity and the capacity of the human person are seen most clearly when viewed under the eye of eternity and under the light of Revelation.
 As St. Ireneaus wrote so many centuries ago, “The glory of God is man fully alive, and the life of man is the vision of God.
 If the revelation of God through creation already brings life to all living beings on the earth, how much more will the manifestation of the Father by the Word bring life to those who see God.”

 For this reason, the College affirms that Catholic education is integral to the mission of the Church in Her proclamation of the Good News.
-The College must be, therefore, a place to encounter the living God who in Jesus Christ reveals his transforming love and truth.
+The College must be, therefore, a place to encounter the living God, who, in Jesus Christ, reveals his transforming love and truth.
 This relationship should elicit in all members of the College community a desire to grow in knowledge and understanding of Christ and His teachings.
 Far from separating reason, the study of culture, or science from faith, this Catholic humanism allows faith to illuminate reason, enliven culture, and give meaning to all learning.
 Equally, it allows reason to give voice to humanity’s orientation towards the truth.
-Such a dynamic between faith, reason, and culture demands a response in contemplation, prayer, charity, and action, and it necessitates that the College support each of its members in their discernment of discovering God’s particular vocation and living it.
-In this way those who meet the Truth are drawn by the very power of the Gospel to lead a new life characterized by all that is beautiful, good, and true; a life of Christian witness nurtured and strengthened within the community of our Lord’s disciples, the Church.
+Such a relationship between faith, reason, and culture demands a response in contemplation, prayer, charity, and action, and it necessitates that the College supports each of its members in his discernment of discovering God’s particular vocation and living it.
+In this way, those who meet the Truth are drawn by the very power of the Gospel to lead a new life characterized by all that is beautiful, good, and true; a life of Christian witness nurtured and strengthened within the community of our Lord’s disciples, the Church.